aquaULB/solving_pde_mooc/notebooks/TimeIntergation.md

 ### Numerical accuracy of the forward Euler method

-Let us now compare graphically our numerical values with the exact solution \eqref{eq:expDecay}.
+Let us compare graphically our numerical values with the exact solution \eqref{eq:expDecay}.
 For that purpose we again use the matplotlib package:

 ```python
 import matplotlib.pyplot as plt